novicedev7291/personal-website/content/posts/2023/extension-modules-python.md

 environment.

 ### Back to our confluent-kafka-python package
 Above was just to create the native wrapper package for python, in my case, I wanted to understand why I would need to install using  the source distribution for `confluent-kafka-python` package and not just install and use it, irrespective of if it is written using C library or pure python.

 #### Some python packaging history
-The answer was present in to understanding how python packages are build and uploaded to pypi and why there are multiple options to install the packages.
+The answer lies in to understanding how python packages are build and uploaded to pypi and why there are multiple options to install the packages.

 In early days python offerred only one type of packaging format and that was source distribution, I guess this was easiest choice considering the complexity involving different platforms.

 In this distribution your package's source code will be deployed as zip file to pypi and basically when user will install it using `pip`, it will be downloaded on user's machine and then bascially `python setup.py install` will be executed like in our example.
 Package author would run the below command to create source distribution and upload it to pypi.

 ```sh
 python setup.py sdist
 ```

 Since this process will be slow if there are projects which require many packages and then their dependent packages will all be compiled at user's machine, a binary distribution concept was introduced, in which the author will create platform dependent binary distribution for major platforms and deploy it on pypi.
 So when an user install it will receive the precompiled files and `pip` would just link it with current python interpreter.

 In python ecosystem, this binary distributon is called `wheel` and this is the default mechanism for `pip`.
 So pip checks for the binary distribution matching